Run the Alps logo

 This region is steeped in culture and history.
 Because of its proximity to Austria, we’ll be passing through areas where Italian, German and even Ladin– a language unique to this area– is spoken.
 During World War I the region was hotly contested, and Lagazuoi was the site of battles between the Austrian and Italian mountain troops.
 On our runs through this area, we’ll witness some of the tunnels and other structures from this wartime period.
 Today, one very pleasant result of this historic clash is the delicious, varied cuisine where you can detect both Italian and Germanic influences.

-This tour is a notch more challenging than our Val Gardena Dolomites trip.
+This level 3 tour is a notch more challenging than our Val Gardena Dolomites trip.
 This tour is well suited for trail runners looking for a more challenging experience and as well those who’ve already been enchanted by the region on our Val Gardena Dolomites tour and are ready for more!

 (Top images: PatitucciPhoto, Cortina/giuseppeghedina.com, Milo Zanecchia, Bruno Yates)